ar-jun2001/Java_oops_project/README - Copy.md

 # Java_oops_project
-I created small mini project using of oops concept in java
+I created small mini project using of oops concept in java Arjun